shuntaro-sf/sf-metadata-generator/messages/listview.generate.md

 summaryOperation must be one of the followings:

-# validation.summarizedfield.no.summaryoperation
+# validation.filtersfield.no.filtersoperation

-summarizedField must be specified when summaryOperation is not count.
+filtersfield must be specified when summaryOperation is not count.

 # validation.summaryforeignkey.invalid.reference